-One of the most accurate and consistent forms of astrology, Vedic jothidam is a natural cosmic science and is one of the most important gifts to the Indian culture.
+Possibly the most accurate and consistent forms of zodiac study, Tamil jothidam is a natural cosmic science and is a most important gift to the Indian and sub-continent culture.
 It helps people to face the future in a better way because it enables them to avoid misfortune and deal with any obstacles that are likely to obstruct their pathway to success.
 It gives people informed knowledge and is regularly used in the Indian culture.
-Rarely are big decisions made, in the most humble or grandest of homes, without consulting Vedic insight.
+Rarely are big decisions made, in the most humble or grandest of homes, without consulting insight.

-The tools of Vedic jothidam, the metaphors and symbololgy, are definitely tested over time and these focus points mean Vedic astrology is particularly good for those who meditate or do yoga.
-Vedic analysis uses the sidereal zodiac in which the stars are considered to be the fixed background against which the motion of the planets is measured.
-In India, it is regarded as one of the most reliable indicators of future events and is used by various types of people in all walks of life, from businessmen to educators, from administrators to healers and from soldiers to parents.
+The tools of this zodiac analysis system, the metaphors and symbology, are definitely tested over time and these focus points mean this type of star sign study is particularly good for those who meditate or do yoga.
+Such analysis uses the sidereal zodiac in which the stars are considered to be the fixed background against which the motion of planets is measured.
+In India, it is regarded as an especially reliable indicator of future events and is used by various types of people in all walks of life, from businessmen to educators, from administrators to healers and from soldiers to parents.
 Regardless of your background, jothidam is for you.

-The Vedic system also takes into account the Ayanamsha- the gradual rotation of the Earth’s axis over thousands of years.
-Called the precession of the equinox, it is central to modern astronomy as well as to Vedic astrology.
-This means that the actual positions of the planets are constantly getting further behind their imaginary tropical placements.
+The system also takes into account the Ayanamsha- the gradual rotation of the Earth’s axis over thousands of years.
+Called the precession of the equinox, it is central to modern astronomy as well as to this type of astrology.
+This means that the actual positions of planets are constantly getting further behind their imaginary tropical placements.

-Over a period of some 25,800 annual cycles (years), the axis of the Earth will move slightly.
+Over a period of some 25,800 annual cycles (years), the axis of Earth will move slightly.
 This is caused by gravitational forces of the Sun and Moon acting on the Earth’s equator.
-No astronomical body can appear in the exact same place more than once every 25.800 years, yet when western astrology calculates it’s charts, it fails to take this into account.
+No astronomical body can appear in the exact same place more than once every 25.800 years, yet when western proponents calculate their charts, they often fail to take this into account.

-So you can see that ancient Vedic Astrology and its application in the Tamil form has some major advantages over Western methods.
-Throughout my life, I have remained convinced of this and it is why much of my life has been dedicated to achieving the wisdom to practice and learn Tamil, Hindi and Telugu astrology.
+So you can see that this ancient astrological method and its application has some major advantages over Western methods.
+Throughout my life, I have remained convinced of this and it is why much of my life has been dedicated to achieving the wisdom to practice and learn Tamil, Hindi and Telugu star sign divination.